Where the soul of the forest whispers in the mist

 Bwindi Altitude — How High Is Bwindi and Why It Matters for Your Gorilla Trekking Adventure

-Bwindi Impenetrable National Park sits dramatically on the rugged edge of the Albertine Rift Valley in southwestern Uganda, and its altitude plays a major role in both its ecosystem and the experience it offers visitors.
-Ranging from about 1,160 meters (3,800 feet) to 2,607 meters (8,553 feet) above sea level, the park’s elevation creates one of the most biologically diverse and ecologically rich rainforests in East Africa.
-But altitude here is more than a number — it directly shapes the forest’s climate, wildlife habitats, and even how you prepare for your gorilla trekking adventure.
+Bwindi Impenetrable National Park sits dramatically along the rugged edge of the Albertine Rift Valley in southwestern Uganda, and its altitude plays a defining role in the park’s landscape, climate, and wildlife.
+The park ranges from approximately 1,160 meters (3,800 feet) to 2,607 meters (8,553 feet) above sea level, creating one of the most ecologically diverse rainforests in East Africa.
+This wide elevation range shapes everything from forest structure to trekking conditions, making altitude a key factor in planning a gorilla safari.

 Why Bwindi’s Altitude Is Unique